Kvænangen Municipality

-Kvænangen (Návuotna; Naavuono) is a municipality in Troms og Finnmark county, Norway.
+Kvænangen (Návuotna; Naavuono) is a municipality in Troms county, Norway.
 The administrative centre of the municipality is the village of Burfjord.
+Other notable villages in the municipality include Alteidet, Badderen, Kjækan, and Sekkemo.
 The European route E6 highway goes through the municipality and over the Sørstraumen Bridge, and many people stop at the Kvænangsfjellet pass to view the scenery of the Kvænangen fjord.

 The 2109 km2 municipality is the 32nd largest by area out of the 356 municipalities in Norway.
-Kvænangen is the 323rd most populous municipality in Norway with a population of 1,159.
-The municipality's population density is 0.5 PD/km2 and its population has decreased by 9.7% over the previous 10-year period.
+Kvænangen is the 324th most populous municipality in Norway with a population of 1,157.
+The municipality's population density is 0.5 PD/km2 and its population has decreased by 6.2% over the previous 10-year period.

 General information

-The municipality of Kvænangen was established in 1863 when it was separated from the large Skjervøy Municipality.
+The parish of Kvænangen was established as a municipality in 1863 when it was separated from the large Skjervøy Municipality.
 The initial population of Kvænangen was 1,677.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1965, the Meiland area (population: 12) of Skjervøy Municipality was transferred to Kvænangen.
 On 1 January 1972, the uninhabited area of Mannskarvik was transferred from Skjervøy to Kvænanagen.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.